 - Know where the storm shelters are in your residence hall

 - Have extra non-perishable food and can goods that have pull tabs.

 - Keep extra sheets and blankets in your room and have comfortable shoes and outerwear ready.

 - Have a USB device to back up your personal computer files.

-In the event of an emergency related to any severe weather or hurricane the RU Alert system will be used to send warnings and updates as needed during the emergency.
-Students and staff should ensure they are signed up for RU Alert and keep your contact information current.
+In the event of an emergency related to any severe weather or hurricane the Radford Alert system will be used to send warnings and updates as needed during the emergency.
+Visit the Radford Alert page for more information.
 Monitor all weather related radio and TV stations for storm advisories and emergency broadcasts.